The Best Keto-Friendly Vegetables

-If you don’t know how much net carbs you should get, make sure to check my macro calculator that will tell you what your daily carb intake should be to achieve your goals.!
+If you don’t know how much net carbs you should get, make sure to check my macro calculator that will tell you what your daily carb, protein, fat, and calorie intake should be to achieve your goals!

 You can truly achieve your weight-loss goals when you know where carbs are coming from, so read on to learn where they are in the common vegetables.

-If you would like to find out what are the keto friendly fruits, check out my article on low carb fruits.
+If you would like to find out what keto-friendly fruits are, check out my article on low-carb fruits.

-Vegetables are more a culinary concept than a botanic one, the term vegetable actually only describe the parts of plants that can be consumed by human beings.
+Vegetables are more a culinary concept than a botanic one.
+The term vegetable actually only describes the parts of plants that can be consumed by human beings.

-It’s easy to understand why some vegetables are more keto-friendly than other when you look at why plants grow vegetables.
+It’s easy to understand why some vegetables are more keto-friendly than others when you look at why plants grow vegetables.
 Plants create vegetables for four main reasons:

-For the list of keto-friendly fruits (not vegetables), check out the Keto fruit list you can eat.
+For the list of keto-friendly fruits (not vegetables), check out my Keto fruit list.

 Of all the fruit-type veggies, the top keto-friendly vegetables are, in the order below:

 1. Olive (0.5g /100g)

 Almost all the carbs present in olives are fibers.
 Therefore their net carbs are extremely low.
 On top of this, olives come most of the time marinated with oil, and therefore are a great low-carb-friendly vegetable!